rintnetwork/front-end/src/content/rey/get-involved/staking-community-grants/index.md

     <li>Use rumor agents to analyze and/or visualize gossip subnets in real time.</li>
     <li>Build a website for visualizing/querying the validator activation and exit queue</li>
     <li>Build a website for visualizing the FFG finality process.</li>
-    <li>Build a client-agnostic rnt fork/branch monitor to aid in debugging when difficulties arise.</li>
+    <li>Build a client-agnostic rey fork/branch monitor to aid in debugging when difficulties arise.</li>
-    <li>Build a mechanism to monitor rnt1 voting.</li>
+    <li>Build a mechanism to monitor rey1 voting.</li>
     <li>Tips on how to access data to analyze – <em>for example: tooling for building public datasets</em>.</li>
     <li>Analyze client performance under various conditions.</li>
   </ul>